I've Been Bleaching My Hair for 18 Years—Here's How I Still Have Hair on My Head

-Fast-forward about one and a half hours later, and I was sitting in my car, balling my eyes out with a wet, tangled, bleached-off disaster on top of my head.
+Fast-forward about one and a half hours later, and I was sitting in my car, bawling my eyes out with a wet, tangled, bleached-off disaster on top of my head.
 The bleaching was an entirely horrible idea and as the colorist washed my hair and attempted to comb through it, I watched in terror as fists of hair quite literally fell off my head.
-I know it might sound silly, and there are certainly larger world issues than a bleached hair disaster, but at the time, nothing could have felt more traumatizing.
-I truly thought I was going to have to shave my head, and as much as I admire stars like Joey King, Charlize Theron, and Natalie Portman, I'm not an actress, and I don't have the cheekbones.
+I know it might sound silly, and there are certainly larger world issues than a bleached hair disaster.
+At the time, I truly thought I was going to have to shave my head, and as much as I admire stars like Joey King, Charlize Theron, and Natalie Portman, I'm not an actress, and I don't have the cheekbones.

 Of course, the trials and tribulations I faced post-apocalypse are long and detailed enough for a novel, but long story short, I was, in the end, able to salvage my blonde hair despite the epic proportion of damage.
 I poured hours and hours into research, babysitting check after babysitting check into rehabilitation products, and even more hours and babysitting checks at a different salon, getting trims, treatments, and consistent TLC.
 (The morning after the disaster I went to an Aveda salon where—I kid you not—I became a staff project and am still remembered to this day.)